sjdv1982/rprod/manual.md

 ## Run modes

 - Command mode: synthesize a command line (default)
-- Script mode: constant bash code, insert files and variables
+- Workspace mode: constant bash code, insert files and variables

-## Guess modes
+## Guess rules

-How to guess what is a file and what is a value
+How to guess what is a file/directory and what is a value.
+(Only in workspace mode, it is possible to have file patterns as well.)

+In principle, for each argument, if it exists as a file/directory, it will be a file/directory, else a value.

+But there are three rules that must be respected, else an exception is raised.

-1. Any argument with extension that exists as a file or directory is a file or directory
+1. Any argument with extension must exist as a file, but not as a directory.
-2. Any argument with extension that does not exist => stop
+2. Any argument (beyond the first) without extension must not exist as a file (directories are fine)
-3. Any argument ending with a slash must be a directory, else => stop
+3. Any argument ending with a slash must be a directory.
-4. Any argument without extension that exists as directory is a directory
-5. Any argument without extension that does not exist as a file or directory is a value
+4. Otherwise:
+- If the argument doesn't exist => value
-6. Any argument without extension that exists as a file => stop
+- If it exists as file => file

-All rules can be overridden for individual items.
+- If it exists as directory => directory

-2., 3., 6. can be overridden for the entire invocation => value
+1.,2. can be overridden => value
+In workspace mode, for each argument, guessing may or may not be used.

 Be very verbose.
 Dry-run option.
 Give individual sizes, say what needs to be uploaded to the database.
 Indicate if there is a result, and how much it is to download.